Cinema Bandi: Production

 Praveen Kandregula met Raj and DK in 2018 at an interview.
 He and other writers mainly Vasanth Maringanti(lead writer) made a booklet about the ideas of making the film.
 The producers Raj and DK asked Praveen to make short film on the same story.
 Soon he made a short film based on the same story.
 Thus, the film is produced.

 The film was filmed in 2019.
 It was earlier scheduled for theatrical release in 2020.
 Due to COVID-19 lockdown in India, it was rescheduled to premiere on Netflix.
 In an interview, Raj Nidimoru said that "We want to support indie filmmakers, specially first timers to make their films.
-The idea is not to call for stories because it’s not like we have a dearth of them.
-It’s about finding a filmmaker who has a story or script and wants to make this film.
+The idea is not to call for stories because it's not like we have a dearth of them.
+It's about finding a filmmaker who has a story or script and wants to make this film.
 If it interests us, we want to help them make it without any hassle."
+Shooting took place in Gollapalli, a Telugu-speaking village in Kolar district, Karnataka.
+Praveen chose the setting based on previous affinity with the Telugu dialects in Karnataka, influenced by Rayalaseema Telugu dialects and Kannada, and his wish to portray a "fresh" setting in Telugu cinema.